 Closed-Cell Spray Foam

-Closed-cell spray foam has an R-value of 6.0 to 6.5 per inch, cost around $1.75 to $3.00 per square foot, and should only be installed by a professional.
+Closed-cell spray foam has an R-value of 6.0 to 6.5 per inch, costs around $1.75 to $3.00 per square foot, and should only be installed by a professional.
 This particular foam is best used for ceilings, walls, and roofs and is one of the best insulation options out there.
-Closed-cell foam is virtually air and waterproof and an excellent for retarding vapor.
+Closed-cell foam is virtually air and waterproof and excellent for retarding vapor.